 Safe at recommended dosage.

-Safety in pregnant or lactating bitches has not been determined.
-It generally takes several weeks to see results.
+It generally takes several weeks to see the effects of levothyroxine sodium therapy.
 Thyroid replacement therapy is usually necessary for the remainder of the pet's life.

 Disposal of unused prescription medications: